 The Russian tax year runs from 1 January to 31 December.
 Tax returns should be submitted to the Federal Tax Service using a form called Tax Declaration (Nalogovaya Declaratsia).
 Returns must be submitted before 30 April and the final date to pay your Russian taxes is 15 July.

-English information can be found on the site of Federal Tax Service of Russia.
-For information on forms, see here (Russian).
+English information can be found on the site of Federal Tax Service of Russia, though more information on forms is available only in Russian.
 Large corporations can apply electronically through a special software that is not accessible for wider public use.

 For a company, it is mandatory to register at the Russian tax office if it intends to do business for more than 30 days a year.
 An employee must notify the tax office via their employer within 10 days of being employed.